rOY369/Docs/work/IoT/SOM site testing plan.md

 		- Ensure no power supply problems or any other physical problems in the region
 		- Confirm with SI team
 	- Where network strength is average.
 (Between 60% - 100%)
-		- Network strength should be at least
+		- Network strength should be good enough to at least carry out the tests.
 - Controller Preferences
 	- Where resource consumption on avg. is more than x.
 	- Where number of recipes running are at least x.